wp-plugins/code-snippets-extended/README.txt

 *  `<style></style>` - for stylesheets.

 Also you can test snippet code, before save it.
-This plugin tested with wordpress 4.0 and wordpress 4.1

 Thanks for your attention.
 Great changes coming soon!